 Moreover, the residual currents for feeders (i_r^F) are equal to the same at the ASDs located in the beginning of the feeders (i.e. feeder CBs).
 Similarly, the total residual current in the system (i_r^T) is equal to the same at the main CB at the substation.
 Then, the estimated residual currents at the substation for other network configurations are calculated using (7).
 In this case, residual currents of the offline sections are approximated with the last measured residual current or the usual unbalance of the section.
-It is considered that the capacitor banks situated in the offline sections are set to the default settings.
-The default settings are the settings for which the unbalance of the respective section will be as small as possible and the default settings are updated regularly based on the growth of the system unbalance.
+It is considered that the capacitor banks situated in the offline sections are the settings for which the unbalance of the respective section will be as small as possible and the default settings are updated regularly based on the growth of the system unbalance.